 Trust and Clarity

-My friend Brian Moss was driving me home from a rehearsal a few months ago and told me this story.
+My friend Brian Moss was driving me home from a rehearsal once and told me this story.
 It’s from Brennan Manning’s book Ruthless Trust, and tells of a time in 1975 when Mother Teresa was running her free hospice for the poor in Calcutta, India.

 When the brilliant ethicist John Kavanaugh went to work for three months at the House of the Dying in Calcutta, he was seeking a clear answer as to how best to spend the rest of his life.
 On the first morning there he met Mother Teresa.
 She asked, “And what can I do for you?”
 Kavanaugh asked her to pray for him.